ben-heil/ben-heil.github.io/_posts/2021-5-2-should-not.md

 You will look daily at experimental results, and the difference between [discovering penicillin](https://en.wikipedia.org/wiki/Alexander_Fleming#Discovery_of_penicillin) and throwing out a contaminated plate will be dependent on your skills and your luck rather than your preparation for that event.

 The social life in grad school is different as well.
-Obviously social life looks like is very program/person dependent, but in general your peers will be from a wider age range and will have more concerns than just what is happening at school.
+What social life looks like is very program/person dependent, but in general your peers will be from a wider age range and will have more concerns than just what is happening at school.

 #### The Academic Job Market
 Even if the classic CS/bio jobs aren't something you want to do, you should be aware that the academic job market is hypercompetitive.